melchua/GratefulGrasshopper/README.md

 - Strech goal: Pause button, Congrats screen after workout

 ### Tools:
 Create a branch with your name and use whatever tool you feel makes sense (React Native, Swift).
-Get visual elements from Cloris if she has time.
+Get visual elements from Cloris.